-Land-based activities associated with the LCAC Laydown Area may impact coastal water quality in the vicinity of Polaris Point within Inner Apra Harbor via sheet flow runoff, noise, and vibrations.
+Land-based activities associated with the LCAC Laydown Area may impact coastal water quality in the vicinity of Polaris Point within Inner Apra Harbor via storm runoff.
 Appropriate construction BMPs would be in place to minimize this short-term localized impact to marine biological resources that are well adapted to turbid waters.

-The construction of the AAV Marine Ramp would affect soft bottom communities within the footprint from dredge and fill operations.
-The benthic community associated with the AAV's Marine Ramp would be the same as described under the Inner Apra Harbor section above (i.e., the inner harbor floor is composed predominantly of fine sand and silty sediment that is easily re-suspended.
+The AAV Marine Ramp would disturb soft bottom communities.
+The benthic community associated with the AAV's Marine Ramp would be the same as described under the Inner Apra Harbor section above (i.e., the inner harbor floor is composed predominantly of fine sand and silty sediment that is easily resuspended.
 Marine biota are not abundant.
 Most common are burrowing benthic invertebrates, which are visible only by the mounds they build.
 No algae, sponges, soft corals, hard corals or gorgonian corals have been observed on the floor of the inner harbor or inner portions of the entrance channel (Smith et al. 2008).